quixio/quix-streams/docs/read.md

 ### Auto Offset Reset

-You can control the offset that data is read from by optionally specifying AutoOffsetReset when you open the topic.
+You can control the offset that data is read from by optionally specifying `AutoOffsetReset` when you open the topic.

-When setting the AutoOffsetReset you can specify one of three options.
+When setting the `AutoOffsetReset` you can specify one of three options:

 | Option   | Description                                                      |
 | -------- | ---------------------------------------------------------------- |
 | Latest   | Read only the latest data as it arrives, dont include older data |
 | Earliest | Read from the beginning, i.e. as much as possible                |
 | Error    | Throws exception if no previous offset is found                  |

-The possible options for AutoOffsetReset